Finnish name: Legal aspects

-Exceptions may be made if 5 of more people of the same gender in the population register already have the name, on grounds of a connection to a foreign state where the name conforms to the established practice of that state, due to religious custom, or if another specific reason is deemed to apply.
+Exceptions may be made if five or more people of the same gender in the population register already have the name, on grounds of a connection to a foreign state in which the name conforms to the established practice of that state, religious custom, or another specific reason is deemed to apply.

+A person is also free to adopt a new surname, either an entirely novel surname not in use by other persons, or one that has been in use by their recent ancestors or members of their immediate family.

 Usage

 As in general in European culture, the surname is seen as more formal and the first names as less formal.
 Strangers are expected to refer to each other by their surnames and using grammar in formal plural.
-The use of first names indicates familiarity, and children often refer to each other by first names only.
-However, in many workplaces familiarity between individuals working on the same site is assumed.
+The use of first names indicates familiarity, and children often refer to each other only by first names.
+However, many workplaces have familiarity between individuals who work on the same site being assumed.

-In contrast to European tradition, the use of titles such as tohtori ("Doctor") with surnames is not very common and is found only in highly formal contexts, or it is considered old-fashioned.
+In contrast to European tradition, the use of titles such as tohtori ("Doctor") with surnames is not very common and is found only in highly formal contexts or is considered old-fashioned.
 The titles equivalent to Mr., Mrs. and Miss are herra, rouva and neiti, respectively.
-Thus, for example, in formal contexts, Matti Johannes Virtanen can be referred to as herra Virtanen or herra Matti Virtanen, if several Virtanens are present.
+Thus, for example, in formal contexts, Matti Johannes Virtanen may be referred to as herra Virtanen or herra Matti Virtanen if several Virtanens are present.
 In most other contexts, simply one name, surname or first name, is used.

-As in Swedish culture, politeness is often expressed by indirect address, such that the use of names may even be deliberately avoided.
-In spite of this, formal Finnish features various titles, particularly honorifics such as vuorineuvos or ministeri.
+As in Swedish culture, politeness is often expressed by indirect address such that the use of names may even be deliberately avoided.
+However, formal Finnish features various titles, particularly honorifics such as vuorineuvos or ministeri.